AI2Phil/digame/digame/docs/NEXT_STEPS.md

 - ✅ Implement pattern interpretation and insights generation - Added pattern recognition service with categorization and temporal analysis
 - ✅ Add visualization endpoints for behavioral patterns - Implemented heatmap, Sankey diagram, radar chart, and timeline visualizations
 - ✅ Add frontend components to display the visualizations - Created React components for all visualization types with D3.js
+- ✅ Add job router for asynchronous background processing - Implemented job router and integrated it into main.py
+- ✅ Update crud/__init__.py to include job_crud module - Added job_crud functions to the exports
 - Add database migration scripts for new behavioral model tables
-- Implement asynchronous processing for computationally intensive operations
+- Complete implementation of asynchronous processing for computationally intensive operations
 - Add comprehensive test coverage for new pattern recognition features

 By addressing these items in order, we can ensure a stable foundation before moving on to the more advanced features outlined in the roadmap.